 What enables teamwork and trust?
 How do humans develop a sense of fairness?
 What motivates individuals to help others?
 In the Social Minds Lab, we explore the origins of human social cognition and behavior, with a focus on cooperation as a hallmark of human nature.

 We study children to gain insight into the origins of social behaviors and the factors that shape them over development.
-In addition, we conduct cross-cultural comparisons to illuminate the cultural and societal factors shaping children’s behaviors.
-Last but not least, we study chimpanzees to understand what aspects are human-unique versus shared with our evolutionary relatives.
-By integrating these different lines of research, we can yield insights into the developmental, evolutionary, and cultural foundation of human social life.
+In addition, we conduct cross-cultural studies to illuminate the cultural and societal factors shaping children’s behaviors.
+Last but not least, we study chimpanzees to understand what aspects of social behaviors are unique to humans versus shared with our evolutionary relatives.
+By integrating these different lines of research, we can yield insights into the developmental, cultural, and evolutionary foundation of human social life.

 U of M News: The Origins of Trust